mackelab/theano_shim/README.md

 contributions back upstream ! =) ).
 For this reason, a 'Development Installation' is the preferred means of installing this module, so it doesn't need to be reinstalled after every modification.

-## Development installation

-- Create the virtual environment if required

-      python3 -m venv --system-site-packages ~/usr/venv/mackelab

-  You can omit --system-site-packages if you install all dependencies (like SciPy) within the virtual environment.

-- Activate the virtual environment

-      source ~/usr/venv/mackelab/bin/activate

-- cd to the directory containing this file
+This can done by changing to the directory containing this file and executing

-- Install the code in "Development mode"

     pip install -e .